jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We stare at the job board again.
 We see carts of barley, rice, and beans go by.
 Perhaps from our farm I think.

+A recruiter approaches.

+"You.
+Come work.
+Good pay.
+You come."

+I ask "Do you have tractors?
+Water pumps?"

+He gets angry.
+"You don't want that.
+That is useless stuff.
+You don't want to work!
+You come work.
+You come work."
+He's already moving on from us, hoping to find someone to work his fields for cheap.

-There is a big ad.
+I see a big ad.
 In Japanese and in English.

 America.
 A city across the ocean burned to the ground—San Francisco.
 In big letters "The city of the future.
 Rising from the ashes!"
 Wages so high we do not believe.
 We could stay and help build Japan.
 But now my husband wants to go.

-We cross the ocean to start again.
+We prepare our important belongings.
+Clothes.
+Soap.
+Antiseptic liquid.
+Books.
+English dictionary.
+Screwdrivers, wrenches, hammers.
+And toys for our baby on the way.

+Then we cross an ocean to start again.
+Our ship runs without wind.
+No oars.
+No sails.
+Coal burns, heats water into steam, propellers turn.
+The same steam.
+The same pumps.
+Now crossing an ocean.

 We arrive with a little boy.
 San Francisco did burn to the ground.
 It is ash like after a forest fire.
 Any building still standing is burnt out and black.